ryan-l-robinson/SharePoint-Site-Update/README.md

 3. Run the PowerShell script to update everything to your SharePoint
 4. Test applying the design to a site in SharePoint if needed.
 5. Repeat for next site script change if needed.

-## Next Update
-My goal for the next update is to add some further demonstrations of more complicated scenarios like if you have a site design that incorporates multiple scripts, e.g.:
-ProjectType1 uses scripts Project + script Project1;
-ProjectType2 uses scripts Project + script Project2